Jump to Main Content

 Application Materials

-• Applicants to the residential program modes will apply online through the UW's Application for Graduate Study and should select one of the following program options:
+• Applicants to the residential program modes will apply online through the UW's Application for Graduate Study.
+Make sure and select one of the following program options:

 • Applicants to the online program modes will apply through the MSIM online portal and should select one of the following tracks: